A Stopped Negative Binomial Distribution: Connections and Approximations to Other Distributions

 \section{Connections and Approximations to Other Distributions}

-The SNB is a generalization of the negative binomial distribution.
+Examples of different shapes of the SNB are shown in in Figure~\ref{shapes.fig} varying parameters $p$, $s$, and $t$.
+The SNB distribution is a generalization of the negative binomial.
+As a result, the SNB can approximate other distributions in the same manner as the negative binomial.
 When $t$ is large then $Y-s$ has a negative binomial distribution with

 for $\,j=0, 1,\ldots\,$.
 A similar statement can be made when $s$ is large and $t$ is moderate.
-As a result, with proper parameter choice, the SNB can mimic other probability distributions in a manner similar to those described in \cite{Peizer1968} and \cite{Best1974}.
-Examples are shown in in Fig.~\ref{shapes.fig}.
+As a result, with proper parameter choice, the SNB can mimic other probability distributions in a manner similar to those described in \cite{Best1974} and \cite{Peizer1968}.
+As a generalization of the negative binomial distribution the SNB inherits the ability to approximate other distributions.
+For example, when $s=1$ and $t \rightarrow \infty$, the SNB($p$, $s$, $t$) converges to an negative binomial distribution with index parameter $s$ and rate parameter $p$.
+When $s=1$, this is the geometric distribution.
+The connection between the negative binomial and the gamma distribution are well-studied in the literature (see \cite{Best1974,Ord1968,Guenther1972} for examples) as well the connection to the Poisson \cite{Anscombe1950}.

 The SNB generalizes both the minimum (riff-shuffle) and maximum negative binomial distributions up to a translation of the support.
-For the special case of $\,s=t,$ the distribution of $\,Y\,$ is the riff-shuffle, or minimum negative binomial distribution~\citep{Uppuluri1967,Johnson2005}.
-The maximum negative binomial \cite{Johnson2005,Zhang2000,Zelterman2005} is the smallest number of outcomes necessary to observe at least $s$ responders {\em and} $s$ non-responders and is equivalent to a translated version of the riff-shuffle.
+For the special case of $\,s=t,$ the SNB distribution is the maximum negative binomial \cite{Johnson2005,Zelterman2005,Zhang2000} - the smallest number of outcomes necessary to observe at least $s$ responders {\em and} $s$ non-responders.
+This is equivalent to a translated version of the riff-shuffle or minimum negative binomial distribution~\citep{Johnson2005,Uppuluri1967}.

-There is an equivalence between the probability of reaching an endpoint in the SNB model and the tail probability of the binomial distribution.
-That is, the probability that the number of responders is at least $s$ in the binomial model is the same as the probability the treatment succeeds (reaches $s$) in the SNB model. \begin{prop} Let $Y$ be distributed as SNB($p$, $s$, $t$) and let $X_Y$ correspond to the number of responders at the end of the trial.
-Let $B$ be distributed binomial with size $n=s+t-1$ and response probability $p$.
+There is also an equivalence between the probability of reaching an endpoint in the SNB model and the tail probability of the binomial distribution.
+Specifically, the probability the number of responders is at least $s$ in the binomial model is the same as the probability the treatment succeeds (reaches $s$) in the SNB model. \begin{prop} Let $Y$ be distributed as SNB($p$, $s$, $t$) and let $X_Y$ correspond to the number of responders at the end of the trial.
+Let $B$ be distributed binomial with index parameter $n=s+t-1$ and response probability $p$.
 Then

 \end{prop} \begin{proof} The binomial tail probability is